Sphinx111/Tetra-Build-1/README.md

   -h print this help
 ```

-* In phy run `./pi4dqpsk_rx.py` and tunes the frequency (and eventually the baseband offset which may be positive or negative)
+* In phy/ run `./pi4dqpsk_rx.py` and tunes the frequency (and eventually the baseband offset which may be positive or negative)

 Then you should see frames in `decoder`.
 You will see less data in `recorder` but it maintains all received frames into the file `log.txt`.